To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 More tips for your "zero waste" bathroom

-• Reduce and simplify.
+Reduce and simplify.
 Do you need more than one type of shampoo?
-Replace your plastic q-tips with compostable or plastic-free alternatives.
-Toilet paper that has been dampened can also be used; it will work just as well to wipe the surfaces of your ears.
+Replace your plastic Q-tips with compostable or plastic-free alternatives.
+Dampened toilet paper can also be used to wipe the surfaces of your ears.

 Your Zero Waste Closet